-Stanley Redwine is entering his 20th season at the helm of the Kansas track & field and cross country programs during the 2019-20 seasons, making Redwine the second-longest tenured head coach in the program’s history, behind only Bob Timmons who coaches the Jayhawk programs for 23 years.
+Stanley Redwine is entering his 22nd season at the helm of the Kansas track & field and cross country programs during the 2021-22 seasons, making Redwine the second-longest tenured head coach in the program’s history, behind only Bob Timmons who coached the Jayhawk programs for 23 years.

 Already a member of the Kansas Athletics Hall of Fame, Redwine is one of the most well-respected coaches in the United States.
 A former All-American himself at the University of Arkansas, Redwine has helped coach his Jayhawks to 279 All-America honors, 140 Big 12 individual titles, 20 individual national crowns, two Big 12 team titles and one NCAA team championship.

 Redwine’s national championship came for the Jayhawk women’s outdoor team in 2013, making it the first women’s team title in KU history.
 For his coaching efforts that season, Redwine was named the NCAA’s Women’s Head Coach of the Year.

 A five-time Big 12 Coach of the Year, Redwine has coached 21 individual champions, 290 All-Americans, eight Olympians and 23 national championship teams between his years as head coach at Kansas and Tulsa and an assistant coach at Arkansas.

 During the 2019-20 indoor season, several Jayhawks rose to national success, including Kansas’ Gleb Dudarev being named to The Bowerman Watch List throughout the entirety of the indoor season.
 Dudarev would go on to win his third-career indoor Big 12 title and became the No. 5 performer in NCAA indoor history in the weight throw, throwing 24.38m (80-00 ft.) at the Jayhawk Classic.